 Cruise Ship and Air Touring

-Lirrwi Tourism is experienced in organising onshore excursions from Cruise ship visits involving cultural activities in the Yirrkala & Nhulunbuy area of East Arnhem Land.
-Visiting cruise ships and air touring groups can be catered to between 10 and 200 people.
-Lirrwi's has worked with Orion Expeditions, Abercombie & Kent, AP Touring, AOT and Bill Peach Journeys.
+Lirrwi Tourism is experienced in organising shore excursions from cruise ship visits involving cultural activities in the Yirrkala & Nhulunbuy area of East Arnhem Land.
+Visiting cruise ships and air touring groups can be catered for between 10 and 300 people.
+To date Lirrwi has hosted groups from Orion Expeditions, Abercombie & Kent, AP Touring, AOT and Bill Peach Journeys.

 Film and photography